INFORMATION ON THIS SITE IS ONLY INTENDED FOR CANADIAN HEALTHCARE PROFESSIONALS

 Are you screening your at-risk patients for MASH?

-Clinical practice guidelines recommend screening patients at risk of MASH to help prevent progression and potentially life-threatening complications.3
+Although MASH is thought to be a relatively indolent and slowly progressive disease, some patients can have an accelerated disease course.9 At all levels of care, early detection of at-risk MASH patients is critical.3 Clinical practice guidelines recommend screening patients at risk of MASH to help prevent progression and potentially life-threatening complications.3

 Primary screening is an important first step